EmanuelGF/graphqlDemo/README.md

 ## Using this Demo
 1- Clone the project

-2- npm start both the server and the react app
+2- [npm start] both the server and the react app on different terminal.